-Water monstera with a good soak so that excess water runs out the drainage holes in the base of the pot.
+Water monstera with a good soak so that excess water runs out of the drainage holes in the base of the pot.
 Mist the leaves with water regularly to increase humidity.
 Water monstera when the top inch of the soil starts to feel dry.

-It is important to know often and how much to water Monstera deliciosa (also known as Swiss Cheese Plant) as the leaf margins can turn brown due to under watering and low humidity or yellow due to over watering and pots without drainage.
+It is important to know often and how much to water Monstera deliciosa (also known as Swiss Cheese Plant) as the leaf margins can turn brown due to underwatering and low humidity or yellow due to overwatering and pots without drainage.

-Monstera plants have different watering requirements at different times of the year as they can go dormant in temperatures cooler then 55°F (12°C) and 65°F (18°C) during Winter and demand less watering compared to active growth in Spring and Summer.
+Monstera plants have different watering requirements at different times of the year as they can go dormant in temperatures cooler than 55°F (12°C) and 65°F (18°C) during Winter and demand less watering compared to active growth in Spring and Summer.

-Keep reading for more on how to establish, how often and how much to water your monstera plant in your climate and at different times of the year…
+Keep reading for more on how to establish, how often, and how much to water your monstera plant in your climate and at different times of the year…

 How Often to Water Monstera

-Monstera deliciosa is a tropical plant that is native to the rainforests of Mexico, central America and Brazil where it thrives in warm climates with high humidity, frequent rainfall and moist soils.
+Monstera deliciosa is a tropical plant that is native to the rainforests of Mexico, Central America, and Brazil where it thrives in warm climates with high humidity, frequent rainfall, and moist soils.

-As monstera is adapted to rainforest conditions it is very susceptible to problems associated with under watering and low humidity which cause the monstera leaves to droop and brown leaf edges as a sign of drought stress.
+As monstera is adapted to rainforest conditions it is very susceptible to problems associated with underwatering and low humidity which cause the monstera leaves to droop and brown leaf edges as a sign of drought stress.

 To grow monstera successfully in your home, it is important to emulate the watering conditions and the higher humidity of their native habitat in your home.